Utrosa/Project_PCBS/readme.md

 Results will be saved in a csv file per participant.

 ## Contributing
-Any wonderful advice or suggestions to improve the code are kindly welcomed!
+Any wonderful suggestions to improve the code are very appreciated!

-To add a suggestion, follow these steps:
+To add a great suggestion, follow these steps:

 1. Fork the Project
 2. Create a new feature branch